k18173007/TargetReady-Team2-ClickStreamDataPipeline/README.md

 _Contains code and other configurations required to process clickstream data

-## Usecase
+## Use Case
-The pipeline read static data, transform, performs data quality checks and load data to a structured database and draw insights out of the dataset in form of visualizations.
+The pipeline reads static data, transform, performs data quality checks and load data to a structured database and draw insights out of the dataset in form of visualizations.

 ### Source
 Source of data for this pipeline is the clickstream and item dataset in the CSV format.